 Is Social Work Supervision for You?

 LSW's are required to have clinical supervision in order to obtain licensing.* Social Work Supervision can also help LCSW's by providing guidance in engagement/joining, framing problems into workable contexts, and by developing effective interventions.
 Supervision is also available to LCSW's who supervise other clinicians in order to provide support and clarification around ethical and other issues.
 I believe supervision should be supportive building on the strengths of the therapist while challenging enough to stimulate new kinds of thinking and approaches to therapy.
 Good supervision leads to personal growth as well as professional growth.

-I offer social work supervision in a group and one-on-one.
+Supervision Modalities I offer social work supervision in a group and one-on-one.
 Supervision in a group setting helps the therapist improve skills by practicing interventions with group members via role play.
 Group supervision also provides the therapist with a network of peer support.
 Supervision in a group gives the therapist an opportunity for experiential learning.
 Experiential learning is a powerful way to learn because it utilizes sight, sound, feeling and action.